Wellbeing in remote teams: A manager’s duty of care

 One of the most important facets of being a great manager is the duty of care you have to your employees.
-The term “workplace wellbeing” is a common one, but slightly misleading.
-A manager’s duty of care extends to all employees, including remote workers, with the workplace in question not being confined to a single geographical location.
+The term workplace wellbeing is a common one, but slightly misleading.
+A manager's duty of care extends to all employees.
+That includes remote workers, with the workplace in question not being confined to a single geographical location.

-In this article, we’ll be discussing the challenges to wellbeing that exist for remote teams, and what managers can do to help overcome them.
+In this article, we'll be discussing the challenges of safeguarding wellbeing in remote teams.
+Then we'll be looking at what managers can do to help overcome them.

 What makes remote workers potentially more susceptible to poor wellbeing?

 Telecommuting can be hugely beneficial for wellbeing due to empowering employee autonomy and improving work/life balance.
 But it also comes with its own set of unique hurdles, many of which that can affect an employee's wellbeing.

 We originally wrote this piece about four weeks into lockdown-induced remote work.
 But even now, in more normal circumstances, remote work can be quite isolating, especially if an employee lives alone.

 A lack of social involvement can impact an employee's engagement and productivity.
 But, even more importantly, it can affect their overall mental health as well.
 Loneliness is often reported as one of the key negatives for remote workers.
 So, as a manager, this needs to be something you look out for and mitigate.

 Working from home can also pose risks to physical wellbeing in remote teams.
 Most organisations have at least some degree of ergonomic office equipment.
 But you can't really say the same for your team's home set-ups.